wzyboy/ash2/README.md

 - Full-text search with optional basic auth;
 - Linkify mentions, hashtags, retweets, etc;
 - Restore sanity to t.co-wrapped links and non-links;
-- Hotlink images from Twitter (`pbs.twimg.com` or a mirror URL of your choice) or filesystem directory;
+- Hotlink images from Twitter, or a mirror URL of your choice, or a directory;
 - Fetch Tweets from Twitter API if not found in the database (requires Twitter API key).

 ## Setup

 1. Use [tbeat](https://github.com/wzyboy/tbeat) to load your tweets into Elasticsearch;
-2. Copy `config.sample.py` to `config.py` and edit it to meet your needs.
+2. (Optional) Copy `config.sample.py` to `config.py` and edit it to meet your needs.

 ## Media

-If your Twitter account is still alive, all your media files can still be accessed from `(pbs|video).twimg.com` domain.
+If your Twitter account is still alive, all your media files can still be accessed from `(pbs|video).twimg.com` domains.
 In case your Twitter account no longer exists, you need an alternate way to serve the media files.

 Check out `./contrib/extract_media/main.py` for a helper script to extract media files from Twitter archive and/or `(pbs|video).twimg.com`.
-You can then upload the local directory to an object storage service and serve it with a CDN by setting `T_MEDIA_MIRRORS` parameter in `config.py`.
-This archive server can also be configured to serve the files directly.
+You can then [upload](https://rclone.org/) the local directory to an object storage service and serve it with a CDN by setting `T_MEDIA_MIRRORS` parameter in `config.py`.
+This archive server can also be configured to serve the files from a local directory `T_MEDIA_FS_PATH`.

 ## Running